This is a group set up to encourage adults to start AND enjoy running!

 It is a 6 week course and has a small charge of £10.00

-If you are interested or want any further information, please do not hesitate to email me, you are very welcome to join us.
-Also, take a look at our Testimonials page if you want to see what other people have thought about it.
+If you are interested or want any further information, please do not hesitate to email us, you are welcome to join us.

 Looking forward to hearing from you and remember, if you're looking at this page, it means you are thinking about it already.........
-Just do it!!
-See you soon x
+Just do it and we hope to see you soon!

 Wearing the right running shoes is the key to comfort and injury prevention.
 Visit a running speciality store to get fitted for the right running shoes for your foot type and running style.
-Also, make sure you don't run in worn-out running shoes — they should be replaced every 300-400 miles.
-Choose the right shoes
+Also, make sure you don't run in worn-out running shoes — they should be replaced every 300-400 miles

 A good warm-up signals to your body that it will have to start working soon.
 By slowly raising your heart rate, the warm-up also helps minimize stress on your heart when you start your run.
 So you should start your runs with a brisk walk, followed by very easy jogging for a few minutes.
 The cool down allows your heart rate and blood pressure to fall gradually, so it's important that you end your run with a slow 5-minute jog or walk.
 Use dynamic stretches instead of static stretches where possible.